 where the $\Box_{rem,\bullet}$ terms are given by~\eqref{rem}, and $\Box$ represents any of the symbols in equation~\eqref{box_var} and~\eqref{box_var_rho}.
 The gauge on the right side is unspecified and can be chosen to be one of the standard gauges.
 For example if one wishes to transform from the total matter gauge to the uniform curvature gauge, one would use the third equation with subscripts ${}_{\mathrm v}$ added on the right side:

 with

-at first order.\footnote {As with equations~\eqref{solve_xi2}, the first order formulas can be read off from the second order formulas by inspection.} The remainder terms are obtained from equations~\eqref{rem} by choosing the total matter gauge on the right side.
+at first order.\footnote{As with equations~\eqref{solve_xi2}, the first order formulas can be read off from the second order formulas by inspection, since they correspond to the leading order terms.} The remainder terms are obtained from equations~\eqref{rem} by choosing the total matter gauge on the right side.
 In the present example we obtain

-\emph{Equations~\eqref{box_change2}, in conjunction with the definition~\eqref{hat_variables} of the hatted variables, represent the main goal of this paper.} They provide an efficient algorithm for calculating any of the gauge invariants in any of the five gauges, as illustrated in the next section.
-Although our primary motivation was to simplify and unify the change of gauge formulas at second order, we note that equations~\eqref{box_change2} also give a useful overview of the situation at linear order,\footnote {Replace ${}^{(2)}$ by ${}^{(1)}$, omit the hats and drop the ${}_{rem}$ terms.} and one can directly read off familiar relations such as
+In summary \emph{equation~\eqref{box_change2}, in conjunction with the definition~\eqref{hat_variables} of the hatted variables, represent the main goal of this paper.} They provide an efficient algorithm for calculating any of the gauge invariants in any of the five gauges, as illustrated in the next section.
+Although our primary motivation was to simplify and unify the change of gauge formulas at second order, we note that equations~\eqref{box_change2} also give a useful overview of the situation at linear order.
+By replacing ${}^{(2)}$ with ${}^{(1)}$ and by omitting the hats and dropping the ${}_{rem}$ terms one can read off familiar relations such as

 Finally, we recall that the change of gauge formulas for the metric perturbation $\phi$ have to be treated separately and are given by equations~\eqref{trans_phi}, with the specific gauge field to be obtained from equations~\eqref{solve_xi2} once the two gauges have been chosen.
 An example at linear order is